vmware/vks-image-builder/README.md

-# vSphere Tanzu Kubernetes Grid Image Builder
+# vSphere Kubernetes Service Image Builder

-vSphere Tanzu Kubernetes Grid Image Builder provides tooling that can be used to build node images for use with [vSphere with Tanzu][vsphere-with-tanzu].
+vSphere Kubernetes Service Image Builder provides tooling that can be used to build node images for use with [vSphere Kubernetes Service][vsphere-kubernetes-service-workloads].

 ## Content